sijia87/15_Hao_data_lecture_notes/README.md

 .html: local file on disk

-Restfall: representation, state, transfer (for REST)
+RESTful: representation, state, transfer (for REST)
 =========
 An architecture, serves based system to separate resource and resprentation language